SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

     ![](media/deep-links-self-serve/deep-links-aws-create-bucket.png)

-    * Step 2, "Congfigure options", you can leave these options unset.
+    * Step 2, "Configure options", you can leave these options unset.

     * Step 3, "Set permissions", leave this at default ("Block all") for now.